Understanding the Listing Agreement When Selling Your Home

 Unfortunately, not every relationship between a seller and their agent will work out.
 The listing agreement includes a detailed plan of the duties the agent will carry out, and “if you are not following the plan and [the seller] wants to fire you for it, then you should be [fired],” says Ferzoco.
 “That gives them the right because it’s non-performance [on the agent’s part].”

-Selling your home is one of the most financially significant decisions that many people make.
-So take the time to read the fine print and make sure that you agree to everything in the listing agreement.
+Selling your home is one of the most financially significant decisions that many people will make.
+So, take the time to read the fine print and make sure that you agree with everything in the listing agreement.
 Negotiate and make necessary changes before signing on the dotted line.
-And if you hire a top real estate agent, you are likely to make the creation and execution of a listing agreement as painless as possible.
+And, if you hire a top real estate agent, you are likely to make the creation and execution of a listing agreement as painless as possible.

 Header Image Source: (Olivier Le Queinec/ Shutterstock)